-Texas Oncology is an independent private practice with more than 500 physicians and 210 locations across the state.
-Meeting the oncology needs of Texans for more than 35 years, the practice includes Texas Center for Proton Therapy, Texas Breast Specialists, Texas Oncology Surgical Specialists, Texas Urology Specialists, and Texas Center for Interventional Surgery.
-As a lead participant in US Oncology Research, Texas Oncology played a role in the development of more than 100 FDA-approved therapies.
-For more information, visit www.TexasOncology.com.
+With more than 530 physicians and 280 locations, Texas Oncology is an independent private practice that sees more than 71,000 new cancer patients each year.
+Founded in 1986, Texas Oncology provides comprehensive, multi-disciplinary care, and includes Texas Center for Proton Therapy, Texas Breast Specialists, Texas Colon & Rectal Specialists, Texas Oncology Surgical Specialists, Texas Urology Specialists, Texas Infusion and Imaging Center, and Texas Center for Interventional Surgery.
+Texas Oncology's robust community-based clinical trials and research program has contributed to the development of more than 100 FDA-approved cancer therapies.
+Learn more at TexasOncology.com.

-Sources: American Cancer Society, American Society of Clinical Oncology, National Cancer Institute, Leukemia & Lymphoma Society, and Texas Cancer Registry www.TexasOncology.com 888-864-4226
+Sources: American Cancer Society, American Society of Clinical Oncology, National Cancer Institute, and Leukemia & Lymphoma Society